welagedara/microservice/README.md

  - Deploy the App( Using helm)
  - Rollback ( Using Helm)
  - Infrastructure Configuration( In the Infrastructure Repo)
+ - Make use of skipping stages in Jenkins Pipelines

 ## References
  - [Spring Guidelines for Docker](https://spring.io/guides/gs/spring-boot-docker/)